Heroin Rehab Center – San Diego, California

 As mentioned, Suboxone is particularly convenient because it can be administered in conjunction with some other drugs, such as those for HIV or mental disorders.
 This is important, since the National Alliance on Mental Illness (NAMI) reports that around a half of drug addicts suffer from at least one severe mental illness.
 If this is the case, our trained professionals will be able to identify a dual diagnosis and aid in the patient’s treatment for a more effective method.

 Heroin Therapy Program

-The APEX Rehab team takes great pride in all of our programs, especially our heroin addiction treatment in San Diego.
+The APEX Rehab team takes great pride in all of our rehabilitation programs, especially our heroin addiction treatment in San Diego.
 With the help of our ASAM Physician Consultants, clients are able to use Suboxone to help detox and stay focused on their recovery in our heroin rehab California Facility.
 Meanwhile, the clinical staff works to help change the individual’s behaviors and gives them tools to better deal with recurring cravings and urges to use.
-We know finding drug treatment centers near me can be difficult, but if you are in California, APEX can be the best option for a successful recovery.
+We know finding drug treatment centers near me can be difficult, but if you are in California, APEX can be the best option for a successful long term recovery.